-It doesn’t affect humans and it’s recently been discovered to kill breast cancer cells, which is great news.
-However, avocados can cause problems for felines and some other animals.
+It doesn’t affect humans.
+Plus, recent findings show it kills breast cancer cells, which is great news.
+But, avocados can cause problems for cats and other animals.

-Avocados can cause fluids to accumulate in the lungs and chest, leading to difficulty breathing and death from lack of oxygen.
+Avocados can cause fluids to accumulate in the lungs and chest.
+This leads to difficulty breathing and death from lack of oxygen.

 Fluids can also deposit in the heart, pancreas, and abdomen.

-The high fat content found in avocados can also lead to pancreatitis.
+The high fat content of avocados can also lead to pancreatitis.

-It should be noted that Guatemalan avocados, in particular, have been most commonly associated with toxicosis due to a higher persin content.
+It should be noted that Guatemalan avocados, in particular, are most commonly associated with toxicosis.
+This is due to a higher persin content.

-Although a small amount of avocado is unlikely to cause a healthy, adult cat serious problems, they could suffer from symptoms like vomiting or diarrhea.
+A small amount of avocado is unlikely to cause a healthy, adult cat serious problems.
+But, they could suffer from symptoms like vomiting or diarrhea.

-Avocados would be more dangerous for kittens, older cats, and those with existing health problems.
+Avocados are more dangerous for kittens, older cats, and those with existing health problems.